prudhvirh/crafting-interpreters/README.md

 # Crafting Interpreters

-For the first part I am implementing interpreter for lox, a toy language in Java.
+For the first part I am implementing interpreter for lox, a toy language in C.